davidfloyd91/davidfloyd91.github.io/_posts/2019-01-23-alice-and-bob-and-ruby.markdown

 ## OpenSSL

-OpenSSL is a cryptography library that's available as a Ruby <a href="https://rubygems.org/gems/openssl" target="\_blank">gem</a>.
+OpenSSL is a cryptography library that's available as a Ruby <a href="https://rubygems.org/gems/openssl" target="\_blank" rel="noopener noreferrer">gem</a>.
 To install it through the terminal, enter `gem install openssl`.

-Once that's done we'll create a new Ruby file or <a href="https://rubygems.org/gems/pry/versions/0.12.2" target="\_blank">Pry</a> session and `require 'openssl'` at the top.
+Once that's done we'll create a new Ruby file or <a href="https://rubygems.org/gems/pry/versions/0.12.2" target="\_blank" rel="noopener noreferrer">Pry</a> session and `require 'openssl'` at the top.

 ## Generate a new key pair

 The first thing we'll need if we're going to communicate securely is a key pair.
-This method, adapted from the OpenSSL gem's <a href="https://ruby.github.io/openssl/OpenSSL.html" target="\_blank">documentation</a>, will create a new 2048-bit <a href="https://en.wikipedia.org/wiki/RSA_(cryptosystem)" target="\_blank">RSA</a> public-private key pair:
+This method, adapted from the OpenSSL gem's <a href="https://ruby.github.io/openssl/OpenSSL.html" target="\_blank" rel="noopener noreferrer">documentation</a>, will create a new 2048-bit <a href="https://en.wikipedia.org/wiki/RSA_(cryptosystem)" target="\_blank" rel="noopener noreferrer">RSA</a> public-private key pair:

 ```ruby
   key = OpenSSL::PKey::RSA.new(2048)